-20. Can five different football coaches from the same staff each coach a separate team of six of their players with eligibility remaining in a summer passing league?
+21. May five different football coaches from the same staff each coach a separate team of six of their players with eligibility remaining in a summer passing league?

 Yes.
-The regulation states a football coach can coach a maximum of six (6) of his member school athletes in a non-school team setting, and since the teams are separate, each coach would be in compliance with the regulation.
+The regulation states a football coach may coach a maximum of six (6) of his member school athletes in a non-school team setting, and since the teams are separate, each coach would be in compliance with the regulation.
 It would be a violation if any of these non-school teams combined, since the number of member school athletes would then exceed the limit of six, regardless of the number of coaches on the staff.

-21. With the new rule modifications can a basketball coach now coach three athletes out-of-season?
+22. May a basketball coach instruct three of his/her member school athletes out-of-season?

 No, it would be considered an out-of-season practice if the coach coached any of his athletes.
 In order for the coach to be in compliance with the regulation all coaching and instructing must in a non-school team setting.
+3.0 CIAC BY-LAWS

-22. After the date of the school's first contest for a given sport, can a freshman, JV, or varsity team member practice or play with an outside team, participate in a camp, student clinic, tryout, showcase, or audition for a college or professional team in the same branch of athletics?
+23. After the date of the school's first contest for a given sport, may a freshman, JV, or varsity team member practice or play with an outside team, participate in a camp, student clinic, tryout, showcase, or audition for a college or professional team in the same branch of athletics?

 No, after the date of the school's first contest participation in any of these activities would constitute a violation.
 However, there are some exceptions to the rule for students that participate "unattached" in the individual sports of golf, gymnastics, swimming, tennis, indoor track and outdoor track.
-Please refer to the exception to Rule 1.1.a. for select sports only on page 26 in the CIAC Handbook.
-"Unattached" means that the student cannot represent their school and must comply with weekly limitations.
-Refer to 4.6.J in the CIAC Handbook for the complete definition of "unattached" status.
+Please refer to the exception to Rule 1.1.a. for select sports only on page 65 in the CIAC Handbook.
+"Unattached" means that the student may not represent their school and must comply with weekly limitations.
+Refer to Section 4.0, 4.6.J in the CIAC Handbook for the complete definition of "unattached" status.

-23. A student opts to play junior hockey rather than play for the high school team.
+24. A student opts to play junior hockey rather than play for the high school team.
 In January he leaves the junior team and wants to join the high school team.
 Is this permissible under CIAC eligibility rules?